Women in the Penal System

 The Howard League is conducting a three year programme to reduce the arrests of women.

-Improving outcomes for women at sentence
+Improving outcomes for women at remand and sentence

-We are working to ensure that the sentences women receive are a fair response to the crimes they have committed but at the same time enable them to rebuild their lives.
+The Howard League is campaigning for major changes to the way courts make decisions about remanding women to prison to await trial or sentence.
+The charity is also working to ensure that the sentences women receive are a fair response to the crimes they have committed but at the same time enable them to rebuild their lives.

 The All Party Parliamentary Group (APPG) on Women in the Penal System